 While Windows PC users are the most common targets, the ransomware epidemic has gotten worse in recent years due to the popularity of mobile devices like smartphones and tablets.
 Additionally, there are several ransomware viruses that have been known to target Android and Linux users.

-Want to learn how to avoid or defeat ransomware?
-Download your free Ransomware Preparedness and Recovery Guide today.
+Want to learn more about how to avoid or defeat ransomware?
+Download Carbonite's Ransomware Preparedness Guide today.